 Features to Look For

-Thermostats are generally considered the most important feature customers consider before buying a space heater.
-A programmable thermostat means hassle-free operation, because it programs your desired heat setting and automatically cycles the heater on and off to maintain it.
+Thermostats are generally considered the most important feature when buying a space heater.
+Space heaters tend to have either programmable thermostats or adjustable thermostats.
+A programmable thermostat lets you program your desired room temperature and automatically cycles the heater on and off to maintain it.
 Your room will stay at the set temperature without any additional work for you!
+Adjustable thermostats won't maintain a set temperature, but still regulate heat output based on your selection.
+Typical adjustable thermostats have either a knob or buttons that adjust the heat from low to high.

 - Programmable Timers: Set your heater to turn on and off at certain times to save energy and only use it when it’s needed.
 For example, you can program it to turn off when you’re at work and turn on right before you get home.